Getting started with LoadGen End-to-End Monitoring Cloud

 1. Create the new LoadGen Agent: the LoadGen Agent will launch each monitoring session in the Target Environment.

-2. Create a Run as Profile: the Run as Profile is the local administrator account that can perform Operating System actions such as logon, logoff, lock, unlock and restart the machine.
+2. Create a Run as Profile: the Run as Profile is the local administrator account that can perform Operating System actions such as logging on, logging off, locking, unlocking, and restarting the machine.
 Read more about Run as Profiles in this article.

 4. Add a Test user: the session will be launched, and the workload will be executed in the context of the test user.
 When using Windows 7, Windows 10, or Windows 11 FAT Client this test user, can be the same user as the user added to the Run as Profile.
 Read more about test users in this article.